This Fact Sheet is not relevant in your region

 The Coronavirus Business Interruption Loan Scheme

-This scheme is open for new applications until 31 March 2021.
-It allows banks to offer loans to support small and medium sized businesses.
-The Government will cover the first 12 months of interest payments.
+It allowed banks to offer government-backed loans to support small and medium sized businesses.
+Government also covered the first 12 months of interest payments under the scheme.

-For more information about the scheme and a list of lenders, visit the British Business Bank website.
+For more information, see the British Business Bank website.

 Flexible Workforce Development Fund